 Contact the Office of Records and Registration, North Campus, Building B, Room 113 and let them know what information needs to be changed.

-If a student loses his or her catalogue, where can he or she go to get a new one?
+If a student needs to access his or her catalogue, where can it be found?

-University Catalogues are available in the Office of Records and Registration, North Campus, Building B.
+University General Catalogues are available electronically (PDF & web-based) through the Office of Records and Registration’s website.
+Online Catalogue

 What happens at an academic advising session?